-URL's redirection which can also be said as URL forwarding, is simply redirecting a user to some other URL than what was promised earlier.
+URL's redirection which can also be said as URL forwarding is simply redirecting a user to some other URL than what was promised earlier.
 URL's redirection is very common phenomena in SEO and you should be aware of why and how to redirect a website URL.
 Redirecting a user from one URL to another can sometimes give a poor user experience as the user may land up on an unexpected page but it is still better than landing on a broken page.
 To ensure that the user lands on one of the legitimate pages of the website, you have to implement redirection in website.

 As the name suggests, the difference is basically whether the redirect is temporary or permanent.
-In temporary redirect, you might restore the original URL in future while you will not do this for a permanent redirect.
+In temporary redirect, you might restore the original URL in the future while you will not do this for a permanent redirect.

-Let’s look at some reasons why URL redirection is employed in SEO in first place.
+Let’s look at some reasons why URL redirection is employed in SEO in the first place.
 Some reasons are: